Corvus (boarding device): Strategic context and advantages

-Usage
+History

-The corvus is only clearly mentioned in ancient sources during two battles in the First Punic War: Mylae in 260 BCE and Ecnomus in 256 BCE.
-There is no direct evidence that it was used in any other engagements, and it disappears from the historical record after this point.
-Its limited appearance suggests that the corvus was not a permanent part of Roman naval tactics, but more likely a short-term solution suited to the early phase of Rome’s development at sea.
+The corvus is clearly mentioned in ancient sources only during two battles in the First Punic War: Mylae in 260 BCE and Ecnomus in 256 BCE.
+There is no direct evidence that it was used in any other engagements, and it disappears from the historical record after that point.
+Its limited appearance suggests that the corvus was not a permanent part of Roman naval tactics but more likely a short-term solution suited to the early phase of Rome’s development at sea.

 The fact that it was not used again may suggest that it was designed to meet a specific tactical need, especially when Roman crews were still inexperienced and relied heavily on land-based fighting techniques.
 As their skills at sea improved, the advantages of boarding using the corvus may have become less important.
 It is also possible that the Carthaginians found ways to counter it or avoid close combat altogether, which would have made the device less useful in practice.